 Most children under the age of 30 months need two naps.
 A smaller morning nap between 9.45 and 10.15 am and a longer afternoon nap between 1-3pm.
 This routine sample below is for those children who have outgrown the morning nap.

-What if my child goes to nursery or kindergarten?
+What if my child goes to nursery, preschool or kindergarten?

 This routine will work as a teaching schedule for your 3 year old as well.
 Some children may be attending day care or preschool in the morning.
 Two of my children attended lower Kindergarten while following this plan.
 It worked fine as in incorporating a learning schedule as well.
 I hope it works for you too.